mtov/engsoftmoderna/en/chapter1.md

 and perform as expected under normal conditions?
-*  Robustness: Can the software continue to function appropriately during exceptional circumstances, such as communication or disk failure?
+*  Robustness: Can the software continue to function appropriately during exceptional circumstances, such as communication or disk failures?
 A robust software implementation should not crash due to such events, instead, it should alert users about the abnormal operation.
 *  Efficiency: Does the software optimally use the available